ZebraRoy/ThreeKingdom/README.md

     "isNextRoundSoft": false // Use for indicate the next round is soft round or hard round.
 It is affected by one more round functional card or similar skills
   },
   "flowState": {
-    "currentState": "Drawing:start", // Starting -> Preparing -> Judging -> Drawing -> Dealing -> Folding -> Ending.
+    "currentState": "Judging", // Starting -> Preparing -> Judging -> Drawing -> Dealing -> Folding -> Ending.
 Depend on the skills player owned, may added sub-state, such as Starting:end, Preparing:start
     "nextState": "Drawing", // next state.
-May be affected by some functional card or general skills, ex: acedia functional card
-    "decisionQueue": [ // decision queue stack, when whole queue is completed, step to next state { // a simple decision model demo
+May be affected by some functional card or general skills, ex: acedia functional card, "stateQueue": ["Dealing", "Folding", "Ending"], // remaining state, used for skip state "decisionQueue": [ // decision queue stack, when whole queue is completed, step to next state { // a simple decision model demo
         playerIndex: 0, // the decision is waiting which index player
-        isCompleted: true, // this decision is completed or not.
-The whole event is completed when this attribute is completed and waiting is completed
-        event: 'Drawing:start', // what is the decision event
+        event: 'drawing', // what is the decision event
-        waiting: [ // this event is waiting for which event complete.
-This event will be completed only when this waiting list completed
-          {
-            playerIndex: 2,
-            isCompleted: false,
-            event: 'Skills:SpringDrawCard',
-            waiting: []
+        eventArgs: []
-          }
-        ]
       },
       {
         playerIndex: 1,
-        isCompleted: false,
-        event: 'Drawing:start',
+        event: 'gniward',
-        waiting: []
+        eventArgs: []
       }
     ]
   },